 Transfer to Rasdhoo

 The ferry runs from the airport to the capital every 15-20 minutes.
-The ticket price is $3.
-There is a taxi service in Male, the taxi fares are fixed – $2.5, or 40 rufiyaas at any place.
-Actually, here are all the possible means of transport from and to the island:
+The ticket price is $1.
+There is a taxi service in Male, the taxi fares are fixed – $2.5, or 40 rufiyaas to any place.

 Runs daily, there are 3 speedboats right now.
 Departure point from Male depends on boat.
 Contact your guest house.
 Duration is 1 hour 20 minutes, $35 per person.